 Why choose FreeBSD for your operating system?
-When people consider operating systems for their hosting environments, the two most common choices are Windows and Linux which are options under Atlantic.Net’s cloud hosting solutions.
+When people consider operating systems for their hosting environments, the two most common choices are Windows and Linux, options under Atlantic.Net’s cloud hosting solutions.
 However, another OS has been steadily gaining traction since its initial development in 1993 – FreeBSD.

-The lesser-known operating system, though, offers particular benefits that have prompted some users to prefer it over the various Linux distributions.
+The lesser-known operating system offers particular benefits that have prompted some users to prefer it over the various Linux distributions.

 What is FreeBSD?

-It is an OS that is primarily concerned with three elements of computing: stability, performance, and functionality.
+It is an OS primarily concerned with three elements of computing: stability, performance, and functionality.
 It is a variation of BSD, which was developed at the University of California – Berkeley and distributed by the institution’s Computer Systems Research Group (CSRG) from 1977 to 1995.
-The operating system, like Linux, is developed on a community basis, by a broad pool of users.
+The operating system, like Linux, is developed on a community basis by a broad pool of users.

 9 Benefits of FreeBSD